h8d13/Vase/README.md

 To change the post install code aswell:

-Run in project root: `git submodule init && git submodule update` find files in `/vase_os/kaes_arch/`
+Run in project root: `git submodule init && git submodule update`

+Find files in `/vase_os/kaes_arch/` or better yet fork all the repos and send me patches.

 All long-form commands: